-In its survey, the NHTSA asks motorists about feelings of safety on U.S. roads.
+In its survey of aggressive driving enforcement programs, the NHTSA asks motorists about feelings of safety on U.S. roads.
 About 60% said their family feels threatened by unsafe driving, while three-quarters of respondents urged for something to be done.

 The AAA Foundation for Traffic Safety did a deep dive into the behaviors seen on American roads.
 The results are staggering.

-- Almost 80% of all drivers surveyed in the AAA Foundation’s 2019 report affirmed that while driving, they had experienced extreme anger, aggression, or road rage within the last month alone.
+- Almost 80% of all drivers affirmed that they had experienced extreme anger, aggression, or road rage while driving.

-- About 78% of drivers admit to engaging in aggressive behavior themselves, with one-third going as far as to gesture in anger at another driver.
+- About 78% of drivers admit to engaging in aggressive behavior themselves.

 Likelihood of Aggressive Driving Among U.S. Drivers (AAA, 2019)